Silver Rocket

 "Silver Rocket" is both the second track and second single from Sonic Youth's 1988 album Daydream Nation.
 Like all the tracks on the album, the Daydream Nation version of “Silver Rocket” was recorded in the studio, whereas all editions of the single featured a live version of the song with alternate lyrics and were pressed in small runs by independent fanzines.
 The studio album version also appeared on the B-side of the 12” edition of the band's previous single, “Teen Age Riot.”
-A video was also produced for “Silver Rocket,” featuring a recording of the song different from any of those appearing on any of the band's singles of albums.
+A video was also produced for “Silver Rocket,” featuring a recording of the song different from any of those appearing on any of the band's singles or albums.

 Sung by guitarist Thurston Moore, "Silver Rocket" has a main riff which shows the influence of punk rock.
 About 90 seconds into the song, the guitars are detuned and the song becomes a noise rock soundscape, before heading into the final verse and chorus.